 Go into the grocery store with a plan.

 When you’re cooking for a crowd it’s best to get a plan together before you go the grocery store.
 Know your quantities and have a list in front of you including everything you need.
 That way, you won’t arrive home only realize you’ve got to go back.
-Here, we’ve put together both a quantity guide and a shopping list that has all the ingredients for your classic Thanksgiving recipes listed.
+Here, we’ve put together a quantity guide that has all you need for your classic Thanksgiving recipes.
 For more specific recipe ideas, check out our Thanksgiving recipe page.
 For even more turkey-specific recipes, here are some ideas straight from the pros at Honeysuckle White.

 What are you drinking?

 Beer and wine are good to have on hand, but it’s nice to give guests a warm option, too.
-Here are two takes on festive, fall-inspired drinks – the classic Hot Toddy and Wassail Punch.
+Here's a take on a festive, fall-inspired drink – the classic Hot Toddy.
 If you prefer something without alcohol, we suggest this Caribbean Coffee.
 So deliciously decadent it could almost take the place of dessert.
 Almost, we said.

 Photos Source: Evite